Skip to main content

 Watch CWD, Chronic Wasting Disease in Oklahoma 2023 on YouTube.

-In 2022, the Wildlife Department was notified by the Texas Parks & Wildlife Department (TPWD) of a road-killed deer infected with chronic wasting disease (CWD) found 2.5 miles south of the Oklahoma-Texas border near Felt, Okla., in southwestern Cimarron County.
+2022: A road-killed deer infected with CWD was found 2.5 miles south of the Oklahoma-Texas border near Felt in southwestern Cimarron County.
 With the proximity of this infected deer to Oklahoma's border, ODWC activated its CWD Response Strategy.
-This includes the designation of Selective Surveillance Areas (SSA).
+This includes the designation of Selective Surveillance Areas (SSA)

-In 2023, Oklahoma's first case of CWD was confirmed in a free-ranging wild deer in Texas County.
-ODWC has conducted CWD monitoring on hunter-harvested deer and road-killed deer and elk since 1999.
+June 6, 2023: In Texas County CWD was confirmed for the first time in a free-ranging wild deer.
 This case marks the first time the disease has been detected in laboratory testing of tissue samples from more than 10,000 wild deer and elk throughout Oklahoma.
+This is the first case of CWD in a wild deer in Oklahoma.

-ODWC is reviewing and updating its response strategy in response to new scientific research and the disease's closer proximity to our state.
-ODWC is also coordinating with the Oklahoma Department of Agriculture, Food and Forestry, and other agencies to monitor the state’s captive cervid herds and provide information to the public as it becomes available.
+ODWC actively reviews and updates its response strategy to align with emerging scientific research.
+ODWC also coordinates with the Oklahoma Department of Agriculture, Food and Forestry, and other agencies to monitor the state’s captive cervid herds and provide information to the public as it becomes available.